 Gene and the other pilots trained to attack submarines if necessary.
 The planes had torpedoes under their wings.
 The pilots were to fly up then dive down to fire on the submarines with the missiles in what was called a "rocket run."

 The pilots had to log many hours of training, but could take weekend flights as part of training.

 In a practice flight up to Chicago then over to St. Louis to meet his girlfriend for a visit, Gene did a rocket run over her and her parents' home near Hannibal, pulled out of the dive over the Mississippi River, then fired his jets and screamed the plane up Broadway St. in Hannibal at 1,000 feet - only to find out later that she and her parents were already in St. Louis.
 He says worried for a month that he would be reported and get court-martialed.

 "That's one of those stupid things that young people do," laughs Gene.

 But at the end of his four year enlistment, Gene married his sweetheart from Hannibal.
 He and Margaret planned for him to get out of the Navy and go back to college in Rolla, Mo.
 She and her parents had already found an apartment for the couple, but at the last, Gene decided he really liked what he was doing.
 After talking it over in a phone call from a separation station in Norfolk, Va., Gene decided to stay in.
 He and Margaret got married and he was able to get a year of shore duty.

-Page 3 of 4 - Gene ended up as an instructor at the Hutchison base in Kansas.
+Gene ended up as an instructor at the Hutchison base in Kansas.
 When the base closed, he was transferred to Washington, D.C. where they stayed for six years.

 The couple moved to California when Gene was stationed with another squadron at a base in the San Francisco area.